java/devjava-content/app/pages/learn/01_tutorial/04_mastering-the-api/02_invoke/00_methodhandle.md

 ```

 It is possible that the combiner method processes values but doesn't return anything.
 In this case, there is no need
-for a result placeholder in `target` method argument list.
+for a result placeholder in the `target` method argument list.

 ### Filter return value
 Similarly to arguments, we can use an adapter that will apply transformations to the return value.